 24th June 2019

-There is always a reason behind your cat’s behaviour.
-Often certain behaviours can be seen as ‘naughty’ but in fact their behaviour is an indicator that they might be stressed, upset or unwell.
-Here we take a look at the best ways to manage your cat’s behaviour to ensure they stay happy and healthy.
+There is always a reason behind your cat’s behavior.
+Often certain behaviors can be seen as ‘naughty’ but in fact their behavior is an indicator that they might be stressed, upset or unwell.
+Here we take a look at the best ways to manage your cat’s behavior to ensure they stay happy and healthy.

-Allowing your cat to exhibit their natural behaviour keeps them mentally and physically healthy.
+Allowing your cat to exhibit their natural behavior keeps them mentally and physically healthy.
 Therefore, you should be prepared to fit into their lifestyle, instead of the other way around.
-You should allow them to scratch and exhibit hunting behaviours, and only step in when out of character behaviour occurs, such as spraying in the house.
-There will always be a reason for out of character behaviour and finding the cause of it can help you find a solution.
+You should allow them to scratch and exhibit hunting behaviors, and only step in when out of character behavior occurs, such as spraying in the house.
+There will always be a reason for out of character behavior and finding the cause of it can help you find a solution.

 To encourage them to feel comfortable in your presence, reward them with a treat if they approach you.
 This will encourage them to create a positive association with human interaction.
 Take things slowly with your timid cat and keep your house quiet.
 Stick to a routine so that there are no surprises and be patient with your cat.